ChrisDeFreitas/Electron-FolderView/readme.md

 - plan is to eventually create a plugin system to provide alternative playback options
 - the file management tools are not integrated because the browser's lock on video files are not immediately released (this requires new code that will pole files to determine when lock is released and move/delete operations can be applied)

+## Tutorial on how to use the program
+1. Run application as noted above
+2. Determine what you would like to change.
+The following locations locations contain notes and settings I use to control the application (the list will exapnd is I work on things):
+- ???

 ## ToDo/Issues
+- update ytdl-core
+- change startup behaviour to only show open dialog, when folder not found on startup
+- leaver personal settings in config as example of how to use application
+- add a section on how to use the program
 - gallery zoom: fix mouse wheel zoom algorithm to zoom area under mouse only; currently zooms from center of image
 - filter menu: ?add invert filter function?
 - multi-select: sometimes delete key does not activate delete function
 - dlgRename: sometimes the edit box does not accept text (re-opening dlg fixes)
 - add version to zip file name; remove unnecessary values from the settings files
 - create new dialog: view keyboardshortcuts.txt, F1 key
 - selectList: allow Shift+Click to select a range of items
 - SFTP dialog: re-write with async/await
 - SFTP dialog: sftpDownloadMax option only limits downloads of top level files and folders.
 So if a folder contains many files they won't be affected by sftpDownloadMax.